bluebanquise/bluebanquise/documentation/stack/vocabulary.rst

 Dictionary
 ^^^^^^^^^^^

-A dictionary, is simply a pack of other variables, organized as a tree, and defined under it (some kind of variables tree):
+A dictionary (also sometime called an hash), is simply a pack of other variables, organized as a tree, and defined under it (some kind of variables tree):

 .. code-block:: yaml